|Guide||♦||39 Triplogs||0 Topics|

-From the developed trailhead, the trail heads out at an easy grade through mixed forests of pine, spruce, fir and stands of aspen.
-At about 3/4 mile from the trailhead you run into the 1st of 2 meadows - Neck Tank.
-The meadow had quite a bit of flowers (iris) blooming and the dog had a blast chasing large yellow butterflies.
-The green meadow, flowers, buzzing bees and fluttering butterflies, dappling warm sunshine and the dense forest beyond presented quite a sight.
-The trail continues on and encounters another meadow.
-This is a smaller meadow and had similar ambiance as the earlier meadow.
-Done with chasing butterflies, we continued on and at about the 2-mile mark the trail reached the edge of the canyon the west fork of Black River... vistas opened up to dense slopes of coniferous trees that descended sharply to the river.
-You proceed along the rim for a bit taking in expansive views.
+The trail heads out at an easy grade from the developed trailhead through mixed forests of pine, spruce, fir, and stands of aspen.
+About 3/4 mile from the trailhead, you run into the 1st of 2 meadows - Neck Tank.
+The meadow had quite a bit of flowers (iris) blooming, and the dog had a blast chasing large yellow butterflies.
+The green meadow, flowers, buzzing bees, fluttering butterflies, dappling warm sunshine, and the dense forest beyond presented quite a sight.
+The trail continues and encounters another meadow.
+This is a smaller meadow and had a similar ambiance as the earlier meadow.
+Done with chasing butterflies, we continued, and at about the 2-mile mark, the trail reached the edge of the canyon, the west fork of Black River... vistas opened up to dense slopes of coniferous trees that descended sharply to the river.
+You proceed along the rim for a bit, taking in expansive views.
 After the 2.5-mile mark, the trail descends gently.
 You cross a wooden footbridge across a scree slope.
-It becomes steeper and rockier at it progresses down the slope; switchbacks at a reasonable grade quickly take you down to the river and a welcome swathe of greenery.
-The river is fairly narrow and you find quite a few boulder-hop paths across.
-This a welcome break from this hike down and there are many points along this river for a quick break.
-At many locations you see the work of the industrious beaver as water spills over their dams.
+It becomes steeper and rockier as it progresses down the slope; switchbacks at a reasonable grade quickly take you down to the river and a welcome swathe of greenery.
+The river is relatively narrow, and you find quite a few boulder-hop paths across.
+This a welcome break from this hike down, and there are many points along this river for a quick break.
+At many locations, you see the work of the industrious beaver as water spills over their dams.
 Greenery glittering under the crystal clear water, the babbling brooks and darting fish, trees like willow & alder add to the beauty of this shimmering green riverside community.
 This is in stark contrast to the surrounding mountainside environment.